benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-the-truth.md

 #### Safeguards
 You must always be able to both return to a former good, working state _and_ quickly move to a complete replica of the current state in a seamless way with minimal effort at all levels of software development, deployment and systems operation.

-To return to a former good working state during development there is simply no excuse to have not moved to a version control system (VCS) at some point this century.
-Version control is a must and the choice of free, stable and secure self or 3rd party hosted solutions is so large you'd be living in the dark ages to not use one.

-If you're using a single code base hosted on a server, desktop or laptop, if you're coding on the live system, if your developers are exchanging code by email then you're in for a world of hurt if you are not already in a complete mess.
-STOP IT NOW.
-Move your code to a version control system NOW.
-Even if you're a single dev sitting in a basement writing your minimum viable product, just stop now and put your hard work into a VCS right now.
+In order to return to a former good working state during development, system deployment or to rollback your production systems to a former release, there is simply no excuse to have not moved to a version control system (VCS) at some point this century.
+Version control is a must and the choice of free, stable and secure self or 3rd party hosted solutions is so large you'd be insane to not use one.
+You absolutely _need_ to be able to roll back your systems to a former, stable version and/or state whether they be web based, server or desktop applications and whether or not it's a development or production environment.
+If you're using a single code base hosted on a server, desktop or laptop, if you're coding on the live system, if your developers are exchanging code by email then you're in for a world of hurt if you aren't already in a complete mess. **STOP**.
+Move your code to a version control system **NOW**.
+Even if you're a single dev sitting in a basement writing your minimum viable product, stop and put your hard work into a VCS right now.

 If your business runs centrally hosted systems such as servers (web, application, database, etc.) you need failover.

-You also need to be able to roll back both web based, operational** explain this**, server and desktop applications to a former, stable version.

-single point of failure, failover,

-A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working.[1]
-They are undesirable in any system with a goal of high availability or reliability, be it a business practice, software application, or other industrial system.
+All businesses should strive for reliable and highly available systems (this is also true for non-software systems such as business processes, utility services and the like).
+Try to eliminate all common low-level single points of failure by introducing redundancy in the following areas:
+ * software
+ * hardware
+ * server
+ * power supply

 redundancy
 One would normally deploy a load balancer to ensure high availability for a server cluster at the system level.